TealDealMeal/InventorySystem/README.md

 ---

 ### Setup:
+- Install [NetworkEventCaller](https://github.com/Miner28/NetworkedEventCaller) and follow it's [How to use](https://github.com/Miner28/NetworkedEventCaller#how-to-use) instructions
-Place the Inventory prefab into your scene, right click it in the hierarchy and click "Unpack Prefab"
+- Afterwards, place the Inventory prefab into your scene, right click it in the hierarchy and click "Unpack Prefab"

 ---